drshahizan/special-topic-data-engineering/materials/notes/mod3.md

       <li>Store and retrieve data efficiently based on the key</li>
       <li>Used for caching accessed data such as session data, page fragments and query results</li>
       <li>Use for real-time analytics and make timely decision</li>
-      <li>Can handle high volumes of requests and privide fast accesss to session data</li>
+      <li>Can handle high volumes of requests and provide fast accesss to session data</li>
       <li>Use cases: Shopping carts, user profiles, user preference</li>
       <li>Examples: Redis, Riak, Apache Cassandra, Amazon DynamoDB, Couchbase, Aerospike</li>
     </td>